Last updated: May 31st, 2023

 The Campros Tent comes in four color options: dark blue, dark green, bright green, and rusty red.

-And with easy-to-assemble fiberglass tent poles, this tent can be up and running in under five minutes.
+And with easy-to-assemble fiberglass tent poles, this is the best 4-season tent for family camping on the weekends.
+It will be up and running in under ten minutes.

 - Large and spacious